Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 ## Project Status

-Alpha, We're porting drivers from Xiaomi Pad 5 in hope that it will work on the Poco X3 Pro.
+Alpha, we're porting drivers from Xiaomi Pad 5 in hope that it will work on the Poco X3 Pro.

 ## Hardware status
 - [x] USB(Note: powered hub needed)